mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

       * - Requires a MongoDB Agent on every |mongod| cluster node
         - :icon:`check-circle`
         - :icon:`check-circle`
+        - :icon:`check-circle`
         -
         -

 .. [*] |mms| requires a full backup for your first backup, after a
        snapshot has been deleted, and if the blockstore block size has been changed.
 Incremental backups reduce network transfer and storage costs.
 This feature works with MongoDB 4.2.6 or later.

+.. cond:: onprem

+   .. [*] Querying an encrypted snapshot requires
+          :product:`MongoDB Enterprise <enterprise>` 4.2.9 or 4.4.0.

 Requirements and Limitations
 ````````````````````````````

-To run backups and restores if you are running MongoDB 4.2 with
+To run backups and restores if you are running MongoDB 4.2 or later
-``"featureCompatibilityVersion" : 4.2``, you:
+with |fcv-link| 4.2 or later, you:

 .. cond:: onprem